-Hydesville Tower Nursery is open for 49 weeks a year.
+Children join Hydesville Tower Nursery when they are age three.
+We are open for a maximum of 49 weeks a year, dependent on demand.
 We are open from 8:00 am until 6:00 pm during term-time (38 weeks).
 In addition we offer Fun Clubs.
+Fun Club hours are 9:00 am until 4:00 pm.

-We have limited places available in our Nursery for this academic year.
+We have limited places available in our Nursery for the next academic year (starting September 2020).

-Therefore, whether for Nursery or Reception for this academic year or for September 2020, we urge you to either start an application or accept your child’s place as a matter of urgency to avoid disappointment.
+Therefore, whether for Nursery or Reception for next academic year or for September 2021, we urge you to either start an application or accept your child’s place as a matter of urgency to avoid disappointment.

 Please contact Admissions Manager Mrs Christine Phillips on 01922 624374 to discuss your needs.